monome/docs/docs/norns/study-1.md

 ## example: many tomorrows

-putting together the concepts above.
+putting together the concepts above. this script is demonstrated in the video up top.

 ```
 -- many tomorrows